 In-class discussions will sometimes be led by the instructor, sometimes by a student or small groups, sometimes by the collective class.
 Each class member should come to class ready to contribute, and not merely to listen, every week.

-\Each week, students should come with 1-2 discussion questions that you would want to ask if you were leading a discussion on the assigned reading.
+Each week, students should come with 1-2 discussion questions that you would want to ask if you were leading a discussion on the assigned reading.
 As much as possible, questions should reference specific passages in the text.
-Questions should be included in the blog posts (see next).
+Questions should be included in the blogposts (see next).

-Blog/Journal: Students will keep a weekly blog with brief reflections (100 words minimum, 250 words maximum) in response to the reading assignments.
+Blogposts: Students will submit weekly blogpost-style summaries with brief reflections (150 words minimum, 250 words maximum) in response to the reading assignments.
 Students may consider using using the following questions as prompts: (these are also helpful for class discussion)

-- Which of Berry's ideas most captured your attention this week? - What do you find confusing or troubling in them? - What do you find most compelling in his thinking? - How would you criticize or build upon his thought? (basing your critique on good reasons)
+- Which of Berry's ideas or most captured your attention this week? - What do you find confusing or troubling in them? - What do you find most compelling in his thinking? - How would you criticize or build upon his thought? (basing your critique on good reasons)